 Everybody has heard of the mighty Inca Empire and the many wonderful ruins they left behind, most people know something about the famous Machu Picchu and the legends surrounding the mysterious Inca Citadel.
-It is a dream of many travelers to visit Peru and its many treasures.
+It is a dream for many travelers to do a Peru travel and see its treasures.
 There is so much to see and do in this incredibly diverse country.
 One of the Inca sites that you should visit in the Cusco region is the Maras and Moray attractions not far from Cusco City.

 The salt mines in Maras have been active since before the times of the Incas.
 The site features around three thousand salt wells, some of which are dry and others that are still in use.
 However, the mines and the surrounding areas feature some of the most stunning man-made and natural beauty you will see anywhere.

 Since pre Inca times, salt has been obtained from Maras.
 The highly salty water comes from a spring underground.
 The flow from the springs is directed into a system of channels that runs into the salt ponds.

 It is thought that the saltpans were originally constructed by the Wari Civilization, which is pre Inca, However the Inca’s saw the opportunity to harvest the salt for themselves and to trade, so the ponds were expanded further up the hillside.